jmgomezsoriano/mysmallutils/README.md

 ## Configuration files

-Too many times, when you deal with config files or some kind of configuration cluster server, you become crazy because there are a small spelling mistake in the name of a configuration parameter and you code does not work properly.
+Too many times, when you deal with config files or some kind of configuration cluster server, you become crazy because there are a small spelling mistake in the name of a configuration parameter, and you code does not work properly.
 With the function parse_config() you can easily define an array with the configuration parameter that you need and this function throws an exception if there are any error or the parameters in the configuration file does not match with the defined ones.
 For example: